Portland puts home win streak on the line against CSU Fullerton - WTOP News

 Portland, Oregon; Friday, 10 p.m.
 EST

-BOTTOM LINE: Portland hosts CSU Fullerton aiming to prolong its three-game home winning streak.
+BOTTOM LINE: Portland hosts CSU Fullerton trying to continue its three-game home winning streak.

-CSU Fullerton finished 2-15 on the road and 6-26 overall last season.
-The Titans shot 40.2% from the field and 27.1% from 3-point range last season.
+CSU Fullerton went 2-15 on the road and 6-26 overall last season.
+The Titans averaged 63.3 points per game while shooting 40.2% from the field and 27.1% from 3-point distance last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.